How to Cast Spells in Elden Ring

-Now that you have a catalyst and the desired spell, you’re almost ready to cast spells in Elden Ring.
+Now that you have a catalyst and you’ve found a spell, you’re almost ready to begin casting spells.

 Afterward, equip the catalyst in your hand, then press the corresponding trigger to use the spell.
-If you meet the required attribute for the magic, you’ll have successfully cast a spell in Elden Ring.
+If you meet the required attribute for the magic, you’ll have successfully cast your first spell in Elden Ring.

 Some spells can be charged for increased effects, like most Dragon incantations.
 Give yours a shot and see if it works.

 When fighting an enemy, you’ll mostly use the lock-on feature because it’s convenient and easy.
 In addition, it works most of the time, allowing you to focus on more important things like avoiding death.

 You can also freely aim your spell, as long as you don’t use the lock-on feature.
 This is advantageous against enemies who like to dodge a lot, and it’s basically required for any mages looking to dip their toes into PvP.
 Practice predicting and catching rolls, and you’ll be a nightmare to your next invader.

 I’ve mentioned that to cast spells in Elden Ring, you’ll need Intelligence, Faith, and Arcane.
 But, the Endurance and Mind attributes are equally important.

 When you cast spells in Elden Ring, you’re drawing from your focus points (FP), the blue bar under your health.
 Your Mind attribute determines how much FP you have.
 Additionally, you’ll also drain some stamina (green bar) when you cast spells.
 So, it’s also important to dump a few points into these stats.

 You’ll mostly use the Flask of Cerulean Tears to replenish your FP.